MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-sharepoint-migration-step6.md

 ## SharePoint status pre-migration

-Before starting the migration, the users current source SharePoint status will be similar to the example below.
+Before you begin the migration, the users current source SharePoint status will be similar to the example below.
 This example is from the users source tenant, showing their current files and folders.

 :::image type="content" source="../media/cross-tenant-migration/t2t-onedrive-status-premigration.png" alt-text="pre-migration status":::